-Ankle sprains are a common injury that impact athletes and non-athletes alike.
-A sprain can happen by stressing a joint or overextending a ligament, which may occur when:
+Ankle sprains and strains are common injuries that impact athletes and non-athletes alike.
+They can happen by stressing a joint or overextending a ligament, such as when:

-Muscle spasms – A strained muscle in the ankle may cause muscle spasms at the injury.
+- Ankle spasms – A strained muscle in the ankle may cause muscle spasms at the injury

 Most of the time, ankle sprains will heal after a few days of at-home care.
 When caring for a sprain, remember “RICE”:

-Ice: Use an ice pack for 15-20 minutes, and repeat every two hours to reduce pain and swelling.
+- Ice: Use an ice pack for 15-20 minutes, and repeat every 2 hours to reduce pain and swelling.

 Over-the-counter pain relief or anti-inflammatory medications may also help pain, swelling and other symptoms.